Skip to main content

 It’s also important to keep things fresh with some variety!
 Try not to use broadcasts the same way every time.
 If you broadcast out info for a Bible study sign-up, try to make sure your next broadcast is different, like asking people how you can pray for them.
 More variety will keep people regularly engaging with you and keep your opt out rate low!

 Finally, often keeping things short and sweet is most effective.
 If your Broadcast message is longer than 160 characters, it will still send, but may come to people's phones broken up into smaller messages, or it may be delayed.
-These changes are based on carrier restrictions we can't control, so keeping things short will ensure a smoother experience for everyone!
+These changes are based on carrier restrictions we can't control, so keeping things short will ensure a smoother experience for everyone.
+And if you want to send out long-form content, try our Memos feature!

 Tip #4 – Schedule sets of Broadcasts to save time